hammerlab/yarn-logs-helpers/README.md

     container_1416279928169_0018_01_000017
     ...

-    # The files contain exactly what we pulled down from YARN.
+    # The files contain exactly what was pulled down from YARN.
     $ head container_1416279928169_0018_01_000015
     Container: container_1416279928169_0018_01_000015 on my-node-11-10.rest.of.domain.name_port
     ===================================================================================================